assertchris/manuscript-rebuilding-laravel/manuscript/00-introduction.md

 I’m talking about rebuilding, as a mechanic carefully deconstructs an engine so he can understand and work on the parts.

 A> Composer installs version **4.1.27** at the time of writing.

-A> I have launched [https://rebuildinglaravel.com](https://rebuildinglaravel.com) to mirror this work.
-There are additional resources there.